Annual Enrollment

 My Role

-Lead Product Designer, Led the end‑to‑end design process, managing a team of 3 designers
+Lead Product Designer, Led the end‑to‑end design process, hands on designer, managed a team of 3 designers

 Team